 The capital requirement is determined by the Standard Formula.
-The Company has assessed that it should hold additional solvency capital beyond the Standard Formula SCR in relation to operational risk because of HBEU's profile.
+The Company has assessed that it should hold additional solvency capital beyond the Standard Formula SCR in relation to operational risk because of the Company's profile and global brand.
 The Standard Formula is assessed for appropriateness against the risk profile on an annual basis.
 The operational risk add-on is calculated using a scenario based model which is integrated with the risk management system.
 Risks are identified, quantified and managed though a Risk Control Assessment process, and for each of the top risks a typical and extreme loss scenario is derived.
 These scenarios feed into the overall capital required.

 The Company holds a capital buffer according to its Capital Policy.
 This takes into account Risk Appetite, scenario analysis, historic volatility and market practice.
 The Capital Policy links directly with the Risk Appetite and is monitored via the Risk Management Information.
-The Risk Appetite also specifies an appetite for the capital held against each risk type.
 The capital held for each risk is shown in the table in C1.1.b below.